Bleeding-Action-Man/SkinsLoader/README.md

 # KF-SkinsLoader

-Load custom skins into the game without ServerPerks
+Load custom skins into the game without ServerPerks.
+Check the configuration for more info.